Updated 24 October 2015.

 Ever more people today have the means to live, but no meaning to live for. —Victor Frankl

-In Man’s Search for Meaning, the neurologist and psychiatrist Victor Frankl (1905-1997) wrote about his experience as a concentration camp inmate during the Second World War.
-He observed that those who survived longest in concentration camps were not those who were physically strong, but those who retained a sense of control over their environment.
+In Man’s Search for Meaning, psychiatrist and neurologist Victor Frankl (1905-1997) wrote about his ordeal as a concentration camp inmate during the Second World War.
+Interestingly, he found that those who survived longest in concentration camps were not those who were physically strong, but those who retained a sense of control over their environment.

 We who lived in concentration camps can remember the men who walked through the huts comforting others, giving away their last piece of bread.
 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of human freedoms—to choose one’s own attitude in any given set of circumstances—to choose one’s own way.

-Experiencing the world by interacting authentically with our environment and with others, and
+- Experiencing reality by interacting authentically with the environment and with others,

-Changing our attitude when we are faced with a situation or circumstance that we cannot change.
+- Changing our attitude when faced with a situation or circumstance that we cannot change.

-Frankl is credited with coining the term ‘Sunday neurosis’ to refer to the dejection that is felt at the end of the working week when a person realizes just how empty and meaningless his life is.
-This existential vacuum may lead him to all sorts of excesses and compensatory behaviours such as neurotic anxiety, avoidance, bingeing on food and drink, overworking, and overspending.
-In the short-term these excesses and compensatory behaviours carpet over the existential vacuum, but in the longer term they prevent action from being taken and meaning from being found.
-For Frankl, depression can result when the gap between what a person is and what he ought to be becomes so large that it can no longer be carpeted over.
-The person’s goals seem far out of reach and he can no longer envisage a future.
-As in Psalm 41, abyssus abyssum invocat—‘hell brings forth hell’ or, in an alternative translation, ‘the deep calls onto the deep’.
+Frankl is credited with coining the term ‘Sunday neurosis’ to refer to the dejection that many people feel at the end of the working week when at last they have the time to realize just how empty and meaningless their life has become.
+This existential vacuum may open the door on all sorts of excesses and compensations such as neurotic anxiety, avoidance, binge eating, drinking, overworking, and overspending.
+In the short-term, these excesses and compensations carpet over the existential vacuum, but in the longer term they prevent action from being taken and meaning from being found.

-Thus depression is a person’s way of telling himself that something is seriously wrong and needs working through and changing.
-Unless this can be achieved, there will continue to be a mismatch between his lived experience and his desired experience, between the meaninglessness of everyday life and the innate drive to find meaning, to self-actualize, to be all that he can be.
-From an existential standpoint, the experience of depression obliges a person to become aware of his mortality and freedom, and challenges him to exercise the latter within the framework of the former.
-By meeting this very difficult challenge, he can break out of the cast that has been imposed upon him, discover who he truly is and, in so doing, begin to give deep meaning to his life.
+Thus depression is our way of telling ourselves that something is seriously wrong and needs working through and changing.
+Unless change can be made, there will continue to be a mismatch between our lived experience and our desired experience, between the meaninglessness of everyday life and the innate drive to find meaning, to self-actualize, to be all that we can be.
+From an existential standpoint, the experience of depression obliges us to become aware of our mortality and freedom, and challenges us to exercise the latter within the framework of the former.
+By meeting this ultimate challenge, we can break out of the cast that has been imposed upon us, discover who we truly are, and, in so doing, begin to give deep meaning to our life.